 A Master of Arts in Teaching on the other hand is designed to give current and prospective teachers the skills they will need to be effective in the classroom.
 If you are currently teaching and would like to stay in the classroom but gain additional subject-specific skills and strategies to enhance your teaching, the MAT may be right for you.

 Master of Education degree programs are typically designed to be versatile enough to position educators for a variety of jobs and career options.
-For example, the University of San Diego offers an online Master of Education degree with five specializations to choose from: Inclusive Learning; Literacy & Digital Learning; Science, Technology, Engineering, Arts and Math (STEAM); Curriculum & Instruction; and School Leadership.
+For example, the University of San Diego offers an online Master of Education degree with six specializations to choose from: Technology and Innovation; School Leadership; Curriculum & Instruction; Inclusive Learning: Special Education and Universal Design (UDL); Literacy and Digital Learning; Science, Technology, Engineering, Arts and Mathematics (STEAM).